barnabasmolnar/pl-pred-18-19/README.md

 ### Done:
 * [x] Prediction list sorting functionality
 * [x] Proper handling of loading, success and error states with respect to ajax requests
-* [x] Abstracted Loading state into its own component
+* [x] Abstract Loading state into its own component
+* [x] Abstarct error state into its own component and make it customisable via props

 ### Todo:
 * [ ] Design/styling is a work in progress
 * [ ] Stats
-* [ ] Abstarct error state into its own component and make it customisable via props